-CPhA’s annual meeting will include an opportunity for original scholarly work on research and professional practice topics to be presented in a poster format.
+WPE will include an opportunity for original scholarly work on research and professional practice topics to be presented in a poster format.
 Poster presentations provide authors the opportunity to display and informally discuss their work with colleagues.
-These posters will be displayed during exhibit hours on Friday, February 24 and Saturday, February 25.
+These posters will be displayed during exhibit hours on Friday, April 13 and Saturday, April 14.SUBMIT

 The mission of CPhA’s Continuing Pharmacy Education program is to provide resourceful, effective and innovative educational activities that will advance the practice of pharmacy in all practice settings and enhance patient care.
 The CPhA Poster Presentations Program seeks to challenge practitioners, researchers and students by providing a forum to educate colleagues by sharing information and disseminating research findings.